NATO

 The Bottom Line

-U.S.-European military cooperation is fundamental to the peace and security of the United States and provides valuable partnerships that strengthen our defense, security, and crisis-management capabilities around the world.
+U.S.-European military cooperation is fundamental to the peace and security of the United States and provides valuable partnerships that fortify our defense, security, and crisis-management capabilities around the world.

 The coolest thing about NATO is the Principle of Collective Defense, which is the idea that an attack against one of its members is considered as an attack against all (this principle is commonly known as Article 5).
 Article 5 has been invoked only once, in response to the 9/11 U.S. terrorist attacks.
 On one of the worst days in our nation’s history, our faithful allies didn’t blink and had our back 1000%.